ImNoobBut/thebrainanalysis/README.md

 ## Support

-For any inquiries or assistance, please contact our support team at support@braintumordetector.com.
+For any inquiries or assistance, please contact our support team at jiituriaga@usa.edu.ph.

 ## License